1. Help Center

 First, let’s take a look at this domain which contains an SPF TXT Record like this:

-v=spf1 include:mktomail.com include:spf.mandrillapp.com include:servers.mcsv.net include:mail.zendesk.com include:stspg-customer.com include:sendgrid.net include:amazonses.com include:_spf.google.com ~all
+v=spf1 include:servers.mcsv.net include:mktomail.com include:spf.mandrillapp.com include:mail.zendesk.com include:stspg-customer.com include:sendgrid.net include:amazonses.com include:_spf.google.com ~all

 For this specific example, the EasySPF portal will provide this information:

 1. Source Name: This is the name of your Email Service Provider.
-Our system identifies more than 1,400 Email Sources to provide relevant information about their system’s SPF and DKIM configuration steps
+Our system identifies more than 1,400 Email Sources to provide relevant information about their system’s SPF and DKIM configuration steps.

-2. Volume: This is the number of outgoing email volumes from a specific source, observed from your DMARC Aggregate Reports
+2. Volume: This is the number of outgoing email volumes from a specific source, observed from your DMARC Aggregate Reports.

 3. SPF Part: This contains the include: mechanism with the given Source.
-For example;
+For example:

-1. Google uses include:_spf.google.com
+> Google uses include:_spf.google.com

-2. Zebdesk uses include:mail.zendesk.com
+> Zendesk uses include:mail.zendesk.com

-3. and so on…
+> and so on…

 4. SPF Capability: This tab represents how ESPs handle the SPF domain.
 It is important to understand that SPF checks against a specific MailFrom or Return-Path address (which is best referred to as SPF Domain) and it differs with multiple providers.

-When it comes to DMARC, you need to have your From: address (which is your own domain), align with the SPF Domain (which is the MailFrom or Return-Path domain).
+When it comes to DMARC, you need to have your From: address (which is your own domain), aligned with the SPF Domain (which is the MailFrom or Return-Path domain).
 If the email source you’re using appends its own domain in the MailFrom or Return-Path domain, you don’t need to whitelist that source in your domain’s SPF record.
 To read more about Alignment and how ESPs get SPF Wrong, please check this article.

 Now, heading back to the actual data, here are the 3 main options we let you see and analyze in your EasySPF Dashboard:

-1. Capable - This represents that the specific source lets you use your own domain in the Return-Path or MailFrom: section, and you need to have their hostname/domain whitelisted in your SPF Record.
+1. Capable - This represents that the specific source lets you use your own domain in the Return-Path or MailFrom: section, and you need to have their hostname/domain whitelisted in your SPF record.

 2. Non-Capable - This represents that the specific source uses their own domain in the Return-Path or MailFrom: section, and you don’t need to have their hostname/domain whitelisted in your SPF Record.

-3. Subdomain capable - This represents that the specific source lets you use your subdomain in the Return-Path or MailFrom section, and you need to have their hostname/domain whitelisted in your subdomain’s SPF Record (and NOT in your root domain).
+3. Subdomain Capable - This represents that the specific source lets you use your subdomain in the Return-Path or MailFrom section, and you need to have their hostname/domain whitelisted in your subdomain’s SPF Record (and NOT in your root domain).

 How to implement EasySPF

-2. Click on “Setup-DNS”
+4. Click on “Activate

 How to manage EasySPF in the long term